 If a TDEE calculator cannot be 100% ‘accurate’ why use it?

 We have to start somewhere and this TDEE calculator is the closest you’ll get to your daily requirements for free.

 If you’re using these numbers for weight loss or gain, you should be using this calculator every 6-12 weeks.
 So bookmark this page right now!

 The reason you need to check back is because as your weight changes, your numbers will too.
 So, don’t get stuck using the same numbers for too long – you’ll sabotage your efforts.

 Also; try to avoid switching between calculators.
 While the fundamentals are the same, each TDEE calculator will use a different formula.
 So putting your numbers into all of them at the same time will only lead to confusion.
 The same applies to your daily macronutrients.
-These are calculated differently depending on the overall objective.
-If you follow the numbers provided and track accurately, you can start to build a clear picture of your own outcomes.
+Choose your calculator and stick with it for at least 6 weeks before you float off somewhere else.

 Use your TDEE to find your balance